Speefictor/TheStackhaus/src/content/home.md

       description: "Sausage, egg, cheese, and a hash brown on a brioche bun."
       imageUrl: "https://placehold.co/600x400.png"
       hint: "breakfast sandwich"
-contact:
-  title: "Get in Touch"
+about:
+  title: "About The Stackhaus"
   body: |
+    Founded in 2023, The Stackhaus was born from a simple idea: a sandwich can be more than just a meal, it can be an experience.
+We are passionate about quality ingredients, creative combinations, and building the perfect stack, every time.

-    Have an event in mind?
+    Have an event in mind or a question for us?
 We'd love to hear from you.
-Fill out the form, and we'll get back to you shortly to discuss how we can make your event a delicious success.
   email: "contact@thestackhaus.com"
   phone: "(123) 456-7890"
   address: "123 Foodie Lane, Flavor Town, FT 54321"